changehero Blog

 Source: Binary Trading

-The rounded bottom is a similar crypto chart pattern but it does not have the “handle” part.
+The rounded bottom is a similar crypto pattern but it does not have the “handle” part.
 Instead, the price gradually breaks out above the neckline.
 This pattern leaves a lot to the trader’s interpretation, so it is not very reliable.
 Nevertheless, those who use it place their orders after a successful breakout at the same height as the difference between the bottom and the neckline.
 A rounded top pattern is also sometimes observed, meaning the inverse of this pattern.

 Head and Shoulders Pattern